OdysseaPROJECT/LwFPS/README.md

 ## Freelook

-A modification with free-look system of in-game third person with mode of custom static camera.
+A modification with free-look system of in-game third person with mode of custom freelook camera allowing you to move your camera on 360 degrees while moving in one direction.

 ### License